We have an untapped power to improve our world. Neil Armstrong once had a dream about it.

 “Houston, Tranquility Base here,” said the commander.
 “The Eagle has landed.”

 Mission Control erupted in cheers, and small American flags waved everywhere in the room.
 Charlie Duke responded, “You got a bunch of guys about to turn blue.
 We're breathing again.
 Thanks a lot!”
-The relief in the room was overwhelming; even the stoic Gene Kranz had to quickly rub tears from his eyes.
-He would never ask Armstrong about the fuel nearly running out.
-Kranz knew his answer would be along the lines of, “Well, I believe we had sixteen seconds of fuel remaining.”
+The relief in the room was so overwhelming that even the stoic Gene Kranz had to quickly rub tears from his eyes.
+Kranz would never ask Armstrong about the fuel nearly running out.
+He knew his answer would be along the lines of, “Well, I believe we had sixteen seconds of fuel remaining.”

 Six hours later, the world viewed Armstrong in the middle of a grainy image as he stood on the last rung of the Lunar Module's ladder.
-And when he said, “I'm stepping off the LM now,” a half billion interconnected people around the globe did not see an American astronaut; rather, the man in the bulky white spacesuit represented planet Earth and the mouthpiece for humanity.
-So when he spoke, “That's one small step for man, one giant leap for mankind,” the cheers around the world did not convey, 'He's done it', or, 'They've done it'; the cheers said, 'We've done it!'
+And when he said, “I'm stepping off the LM now,” those 500 million interconnected people around the globe did not see an American astronaut; rather, the man in the bulky white spacesuit represented planet Earth and the mouthpiece for humanity.
+So when he spoke, “That's one small step for man, one giant leap for mankind,” the cheers around the world did not convey, "He's done it.", or, "They've done it."; the cheers said, "We've done it!"
 For the first time in our history, man had escaped the bonds of Earth to set foot upon another heavenly body.
 At that moment, we could have accomplished anything together.
 It was as if the world knew itself for the first time.

 * * * * * *

 As the dream continues, he wonders if this power might work on something larger than a Little League ballpark.
 So he arranges for fliers to circulate in another Midwestern town.
 The venue this time is a neighborhood square; however, its days of splendor have long passed.
-Years before, with its bright white gazebo; merry-go-rounds, see-saws, and swing sets; manicured grounds of flowering dogwoods and viburnum shrubs, families gathered there like bees to a honeycomb.
+Years before with its bright white gazebo; merry-go-rounds, see-saws, and swing sets; and grounds of flowering dogwoods and viburnum shrubs, families gathered there like bees to a honeycomb.
 But all that changed when the factory five miles away shut down.
-Now, black burglar bars front the white clapboard homes; park rides are rusted and unused; the abandoned factory is covered in graffiti.
+Now, black burglar bars front the white clapboard homes; the square is overgrown with weeds, and its rusted rides rarely used; the abandoned factory is covered in graffiti.

 Nevertheless, on a cool autumn afternoon, a larger crowd than at the Little League stadium arrives to hear from the first man on the moon.
-Yellowish-red leaves swirl across the gray-cracked streets onto the square's worn out grass.
-Armstrong stands at the gazebo and begins with the importance of space exploration and how it is necessary to have the country's enthusiasm for it.
+Yellowish-red leaves dance across the gray cracked streets onto the square.
+From the gazebo he begins with the importance of space exploration and how the country's enthusiasm for it is necessary.
 The crowd is right in step.
-At its conclusion, though, they are a little taken aback with, “If our courage and our determination can take us to the moon, surely we can restore this neighborhood to its former splendor.
+At the speech's conclusion, though, they are a little taken aback when they hear, “If our courage and our determination can take us to the moon, surely we can restore this neighborhood to its former splendor.
 Thank you.”
 Scattered applause filters up toward the gazebo.

 Network coverage shows highlights of the speech around the country.

-As the days go by, Armstrong discovers it does work for something larger.
+Days pass in his dream, and Armstrong learns it does work for something larger.
 Citizens pour into the town from almost every state.
 Plans are drawn up, directives made, orders followed.
 Boy and girl scout troops are enlisted.
 Following two months of hard disciplined work, both gazebo and rides have been beautifully restored; the grounds are vibrant again; the burglars bars gone.
 And because the area has been transformed, even the factory slowly returns to life.
 White smoke curls up from its stack as if a new Pope had been elected.

-The bottom line to this dream is that if Neil Armstrong mentions something needs to change, people unite and make the change happen.
+The bottom line to the dream is that if Neil Armstrong mentions something needs to change, people unite to make the change happen.

-So at the end of it, he decides to truly test this power.
+So at its end, he decides to truly test this power.
 He requests another visit to Washington DC.
 The request is granted.
 Standing before the microphone on the freshly mowed lawn of the White House grounds, with the President and First Lady just behind him, in that careful, deliberate delivery he has used throughout his life, he begins, “Mr. President and First Lady.
 Thank you for this opportunity to address our citizens once again.
-Last time here, I summarized our twenty-four country tour around the globe and the enthusiasm Buzz, Michael, and I witnessed everywhere.
+Last time here, I summarized our twenty-four country tour and the enthusiasm Buzz, Michael, and I witnessed everywhere.
 If you recall, I stated the receptions were simply overwhelming.”

 Suddenly, the speech steers a different direction.

-“But we crossed over other countries during our orbits around Earth, over famine-stricken countries.”
+“But we crossed over famine-stricken countries during our orbits around Earth.”
 The President visibly tenses up.
 “If we have the courage and the will to send men to the moon, why can we not change the plight of these famished countries.
 If you look into the eyes of these hungry children, children with no choice as to where they are born, children completely helpless to change their fate, children who deserve a chance at living just as much as you and I, you will know what to do.”
 He turns toward the First Lady.
 “I propose a global fund that will once and for all eradicate this hunger and give these countries the tools they need to achieve real self-sustainment.
 And that all of its funds be efficiently and effectively used toward that end.”
 He steps toward the First Lady and hands her a check.
 After returning to the microphone, he concludes, “If the people of Earth will join together as they did on July 20, 1969 to help our fellow humans in need, then these small steps I have just taken will be one giant leap for mankind.
-Our lives should not be determined by where we are born.
+None of our lives should be determined by where we are born.
 Thank you.”
-The audience explodes in applause.
+The small audience erupts in applause.